whyboris/utilitarianism.net/content/en/09-resources-and-further-reading.md

 ---

-## Chapter 9: Objections to Utilitarianism and Responses
+## Part II: Objections to Utilitarianism and Responses

 ### General